-11.8 Provision shall be made for inerting and gas-freeing that portion of the gas fuel piping system located in the machinery space.

-11.9 The ventilation inlet and discharge for the required ventilation systems shall be respectively from and to a safe location.

-11.10 Gas detection systems referred to in $\underline{11.2}$ and $\underline{11.5}$ shall activate the alarm at 30 % of the lower flammable limit and shut down the gas fuel supply to the machinery space before the gas concentration reaches 60 % of the lower flammable limit.

-11.11 All items of the gas fuel system shall be approved by the Register.

-11.12 Gas fuel piping in machinery spaces shall comply with the requirements of 13.12, Part VIII "Systems and Piping" of the Rules for the Classification and Sections 2 and 12 of this Part as far as applicable.
+- 11.8 Provision shall be made for inerting and gas-freeing that portion of the gas fuel piping system located in the machinery space. - 11.9 The ventilation inlet and discharge for the required ventilation systems shall be respectively from and to a safe location. - 11.10 Gas detection systems referred to in 11.2 and 11.5 shall activate the alarm at 30 % of the lower flammable limit (LFL) and shut down the gas fuel supply to the machinery space before the gas concentration reaches 60 % LFL.
+The crankcases of internal combustion engines that can run on gas shall be equipped with alarm devices arranged to alarm before 100 % LFL. - 11.11 All items of the gas fuel system shall be approved by the Register. - 11.12 Gas fuel piping in machinery spaces shall comply with the requirements of 13.12, Part VIII "Systems and Piping" of the Rules for the Classification and Sections 2 and 12 of this Part as far as applicable.
 The piping shall have welded joints.
-Those parts of the gas fuel piping which are not enclosed in ventilated pipe or duct according to 11.2 and are on the open deck outside the cargo area shall have full penetration butt-welded joints and shall be fully radiographed.

-11.13 If the cargo carried is utilized as fuel, a gas make-up plant and related storage tanks shall be provided on board the ship.
+Those parts of the gas fuel piping which are not enclosed in ventilated pipe or duct according to 11.2 and are on the open deck outside the cargo area shall have full penetration butt-welded joints and shall be fully radiographed. - 11.13 If the cargo carried is utilized as fuel, a gas make-up plant and related storage tanks shall be provided on board the ship.

-11.13.1 All equipment (heaters, compressors, filters, etc.) for making up the gas for its use as fuel and related storage tanks shall be located in the cargo area.
-If the equipment is in an enclosed space, the requirements of 3.1, Part V "Fire Protection", 8.1 of this Part and Section 6, Part VIII "Instrumentation and Automation Systems" shall be complied with.

-11.13.2 The compressors shall be capable of being automatically stopped before the vacuum relief valves of the tanks are actuated.
+- 11.13.1 All equipment (heaters, compressors, filters, etc.) for making up the gas for its use as fuel and related storage tanks shall be located in the cargo area.
+If the equipment is in an enclosed space, the requirements of 3.1, Part V "Fire Protection", 8.1 of this Part and Section 6, Part VIII "Instrumentation and Automation Systems" shall be complied with. - 11.13.2 The compressors shall be capable of being automatically stopped before the vacuum relief valves of the tanks are actuated.